Your Right to Take Care of Yourself & Your Family

 Federal and state laws protect new parents’ rights to take time off to care for a newly born or newly adopted or fostered child.
 Pregnancy, childbirth, and related medical conditions must be treated in the same way as other temporary illnesses or conditions.

-It is illegal for your employer to discriminate against you because you are pregnant!
-In 2017, Washington State passed even stronger protections for pregnant employees.
-For more information on pregnancy discrimination, see Chapter 3: Your Right to be Free of Discrimination.
+It is illegal for your employer to discriminate against you because you are pregnant or postpartum.
+For more information on pregnancy discrimination, see Chapter 3.5: Protections for Pregnant, Postpartum and Nursing Employees.

 2.5 Domestic Violence Leave